edwardkurniady/mining-on-plants/README.md

 ## Results

 The ARIMA models, trained on chlorophyll levels associated with mining activity, were able to accurately forecasts chlorophyll levels before mining commenced.
-Consequently, the findings of this study did not reveal any significant impact of the mining activity on the health of plants in the area.
+Consequently, the findings of this brief study did not reveal any significant impact of the mining activity on the health of plants in the area.